michaelgrosner/tribeca/README.md

 Added grafana integration.

-Added dark theme and new UI elements.
+Added https, dark theme and new UI elements.

 Added a bit of love to Kira.